-The remaining contribution comes from the fermion loop diagrams, in which the FG2HDM influence $h\to Z\gamma$ decay through correcting the $f\bar{f}Z$ couplings.
-As shown in the Feynman diagrams depicted in Figures~\ref{fig:htozgamma} and~\ref{fig:htogammagamma}, such corrections only influence $\mu_{Z\gamma}$ and leave $\mu_{\gamma\gamma}$ entirely unaffected, as the latter does not involve any $f\bar{f}Z$ vertex at all.
-By the way, although the $f\bar{f}Z$ vertex corrections also influence $h\to ZZ^\ast$ decay, yet since there involves two $f\bar{f}Z$ vertices in such a process, the impacts to which are small with respect to that to $h\to Z\gamma$ decay, as the latter contains only one $f\bar{f}Z$ vertex.
+The remaining contribution comes from the fermion loop diagrams, in which the FG2HDM influence the $h\to Z\gamma$ decay by correcting the $f\bar{f}Z$ couplings.
+As shown in the Feynman diagrams depicted in Figs~\ref{fig:htozgamma} and~\ref{fig:htogammagamma}, such corrections only influence $\mu_{Z\gamma}$ and leave $\mu_{\gamma\gamma}$ entirely unaffected, as the latter does not involve any $f\bar{f}Z$ vertex.
+Although the $f\bar{f}Z$ vertex corrections also influence the $h\to ZZ^\ast$ decay, as two $f\bar{f}Z$ vertices are involved in such a process, the impacts on them is negligible compared with that on the $h\to Z\gamma$ decay, as the latter contains only one $f\bar{f}Z$ vertex.
 Therefore, we do not invoke $h\to ZZ^\ast$ in the numerical constraints.

 Note that the total $f\bar{f}Z$ coupling in Eq.~\eqref{eq:FG} has been projected into the left-handed part $C_L^f$ and right-handed part $C_R^f$, with